jeffr18/tidyDataAssignment/README.md

 * y_test.txt - Contains the activity ID for each record in the X_test.txt file
 * subject_test.txt - Contains the subject ID for each record in the X_test.txt file

-## Isolated Column Variables
+## Extract Column Variables

-The mean and standard deviation columns were issolated by searching for the text "mean()" and "std()" in the column variable names
+The mean and standard deviation columns were issolated by searching for the text "mean()" and "std()" in the column variable names.
+These columns were chosen because that is my understanding of the assignment instructions.

 ## Column Variable Names